oapicf/pinterest-sdk/clients/typescript/generated/docs/PinsApi.md

 const apiInstance = new PinsApi(configuration);

 const request: PinsApiPinsGetRequest = {

+  pinId: "4",
-    // Unique identifier of a Pin.
+    // Unique identifier of an ad account. (optional)
-  pinId: "pin_id_example",
+  adAccountId: "4",
     // Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then. (optional)
   pinMetrics: false,
-    // Unique identifier of an ad account. (optional)
-  adAccountId: "4",
 };

 const data = await apiInstance.pinsGet(request);